Cash or Card: Currency in Iceland

 One of the first things you'll want to know about buying stuff in Iceland is that Icelanders don't really use cash.
 We prefer the convenience and ease of using our credit or debit cards.
 In Iceland, these cards have electronic chips, so small purchases can be paid for by simply tapping it on the machine.
 It's a real time-saver!

 Paying for Gas in Iceland

-You can pay for gas in cash or card, but if you're traveling around the country (or just out in Borgarnes), you'll want to make sure you have a card with you.
-Many gas stations on less-traveled roads are unattended, and require you to pay at the machine with your card.
+You can pay for gas in cash or card, but if you're traveling around the country, make sure you have a card with you.
+Many gas stations on less-traveled roads are unattended and require you to pay at the machine with your card.

 Exchanging Currency in Iceland

 You can exchange your currency for Icelandic krona at the airport (read more here), but it's not necessary.
-For a small fee (up to 500 ISK, depending on your bank), you can withdraw cash from any ATM (Geldautomat!) in Iceland.
-We can't make a recommendation either way, but you may find yourself pleasantly surprised by how card-friendly the island is.
+For a small fee (up to 500 ISK, depending on your bank), you can withdraw cash from any ATM in Iceland.
+It's your choice what works best for you, but you may find yourself pleasantly surprised by how card-friendly the island is.
 Check with your domestic bank to find out about any transaction charges on foreign purchases (here's looking at you, America).